ftessier/needs-report/executive-summary.md

 4. areas in logistics and critical infrastructure which limit CIRMS and its affiliate labs, companies and academics from having access to traceable measurement standards in fields related to ionizing radiation.

+### Policy recommendations

+#### 2020

-2020 Policy Recommendations: Attend CIRMS 2020 on April 20, 2020 to learn, participate, suggest and propose.
+Attend CIRMS 2020 on April 20, 2020 to learn, participate, suggest and propose.

+#### 2016

-2016 Policy Recommendations: CIRMS highlights current deficiencies and suggests informed dialog to address these 2016 Needs in Ionizing Radiation Measurements and Standards:
+CIRMS highlights current deficiencies and suggests informed dialog to address these 2016 Needs in Ionizing Radiation Measurements and Standards:

 1. Secure the nation's electronic infrastructure: There exists a critical need for a traceable measurement standard for low alpha particle emissions to improve reliability of semiconductors and computer systems to support defense, aerospace, global banking, advanced manufacturing and the Internet of Things.